Algorithmic Decorrelation and Planted Clique in Dependent Random Graphs: The Case of Extra Triangles: General Result and Application to RGT

 \subsubsection{Checking the Conditions of Theorem~\ref{thm:general}}

-Next, we give the main lemma needed to verify the conditions in Theorem~\ref{thm:general}.
-This lemma shows insensitivity of $\Ab$ to perturbing the input by a single edge, and is the main technical focus of the paper.
-The intuition and proof ideas of the lemma will be presented in Section~\ref{sec:perturb-ideas} and the full proof is given in Section~\ref{sec:reverse-preserves}.
+We now state the main lemma needed to verify the conditions in Theorem~\ref{thm:general}.
+The lemma shows insensitivity of $\Ab$ to perturbing the input by a single edge, and contains the bulk of our technical contributions.
+The key ideas will be presented in Section~\ref{sec:perturb-ideas} with the full proof deferred to Section~\ref{sec:reverse-preserves}.

 \begin{restatable}[Perturbation Insensitivity]{lemma}{insensitivity} If $G\in \cG_1$, then

 and from this it follows that

 \end{restatable}